FStarLang/FStar/pulse/CONTRIBUTING.md

 reverify Steel and Pulse with it, by simply running `make` from the Steel root directory.

-## Modify the Steel or SteelC extraction rules
+## Modify the Steel or SteelC extraction rules, or the syntax extension.

 If you modify the Steel or SteelC extraction rules in `src/extraction` (`ExtractSteel.fst` and `ExtractSteelC.fst` respectively), you need to